Ayesha Green

 Ayesha Green sustains a provocative engagement with processes of reproduction.
 She utilises mimicry and copying to undermine the authority of symbolic objects, questioning the authenticity of their claims to power.

-Ayesha Green (Ngāti Kahungunu, Kai Tahu) is a contemporart Māori Artist.
-Born 1987, Hamilton, she ives and works in Tāmaki Makaurau, Auckland.
+Ayesha Green (Ngāti Kahungunu, Kai Tahu) is a contemporary Māori Artist.
+Born 1987 Ōtautahi Christchurch, she lives and works in Tāmaki Makaurau, Auckland.

 -